zhihuiqau/intro-gispro/index.md

 This repository contains the code examples for the book - **Introduction to GIS Programming: A Practical Python Guide to Open Source Geospatial Tools**.

-To purchase a PDF version of the book, please visit <https://leanpub.com/gispro>.
+To purchase a PDF version (553 pages) of the book, please visit <https://leanpub.com/gispro>.

 The color print version of the book will soon be available on Amazon.
 Stay tuned!